MicrosoftDocs/fabric-docs/docs/data-engineering/monitor-spark-job-definitions.md

 ## Spark job definition runs in the Monitoring hub

-To view all the Spark applications related to a Spark job definition, go to the **Monitoring Hub**.
-Sort or filter the **Item Type** column to view all the run activities associated with the Spark Job Definitions.
+To view all the Spark applications related to a Spark job definition, go to the **Monitoring hub**.
+Sort or filter the **Item Type** column to view all the run activities associated with the Spark job definitions.

 :::image type="content" source="media\monitor-spark-job-definitions\spark-job-definition-runs-in-monitoring-hub.png" alt-text="Screenshot showing the spark job definition runs in Monitoring hub." lightbox="media\monitor-spark-job-definitions\spark-job-definition-runs-in-monitoring-hub.png":::